thesisai-hq/AI-Agent-Builder/README.md

 Build AI-powered investment analysis agents in Python.

+---

+## ⚠️ IMPORTANT DISCLAIMER

+**THIS IS AN EDUCATIONAL TOOL FOR LEARNING PURPOSES ONLY**

+### Not Financial Advice
+- This software does NOT provide financial, investment, trading, or any other type of professional advice
+- All outputs from agents are for educational demonstration purposes only
+- DO NOT use this software to make real investment decisions without consulting qualified financial professionals
+- The creators and contributors are NOT licensed financial advisors

+### No Warranties
+- This software is provided "AS IS" without warranty of any kind, express or implied
+- We make NO representations about the accuracy, reliability, or completeness of any information
+- Past performance or theoretical results do NOT guarantee future performance
+- Use this software at your own risk

+### Investment Risks
+- All investments carry risk, including the potential loss of principal
+- Stock market performance is unpredictable and can result in significant losses
+- The agents created with this framework have NOT been tested for actual trading
+- Theoretical or simulated results do NOT guarantee real-world performance

+### Data Attribution
+- Sample data included is synthetic or simplified for educational purposes
+- Real-time market data requires professional data subscriptions
+- Do not rely on included sample data for any real-world decisions

+### Legal Compliance
+- Users are responsible for compliance with all applicable laws and regulations
+- Securities trading may require licenses in your jurisdiction
+- Consult legal and financial professionals before any trading activities

+**By using this software, you acknowledge that you have read, understood, and agreed to these terms.**

+**For production-ready investment tools with proper risk management, compliance, and support, see [thesis-app](https://thesisai.app).**

+---

 ## What Is This?

 A lightweight framework for creating AI agents that analyze stocks and make investment recommendations.
 Think of it as LEGO blocks for building custom stock analysts.